Kagamashi/argocd/docs/key_components.md

 ### ArgoCD Architecture Overview

 #### 1. **API Server**
-The **API Server** is the primary interface through which users interact with ArgoCD.
-It serves as the entry point for all user commands and actions.
+gRPC/REST server which exposes API consumed by Web UI, CLI, and CI/CD systems It serves as the entry point for all user commands and actions.
 - **Interfaces**: Provides both a REST API and CLI for managing and monitoring applications.
 - **Web UI**: Hosts the ArgoCD web user interface (UI) for easy user interaction.
 - **Authentication and Access Control**: Handles user authentication and enforces access control through Role-Based Access Control (RBAC).